 6) Examine the roots

 .
 This is the time to cut off old roots that are dead.
 Don’t cut off roots just because they are yellow.
 Green roots will be green because the receive light, since they sit toward the outer portion of the pot.
 Yellow roots that are plump and not soggy are perfectly healthy roots, but aren’t green because they don’t have chlorophyll to perform photosynthesis.
 These more yellow-looking roots will be in the middle of the potting mix, far from light.
 Keep these on the orchid.
-Don’t remove areal roots either.
-This article explains why and more about areal roots.
+Don’t remove aerial roots either.
+This article explains why and more about aerial roots.

 7) Look for pests, insects, small dots or growths which could signify bacteria and fungus.

 If you see signs of mold, or any other infestation that shouldn’t be there, spray the orchid with hydrogen peroxide diluted with water.